anttiluode/ClockfieldSimulator/README.md

 * **clockfield\_lab.html**: (index) The 2D interactive WebGL browser simulation.
 Allows real-time injection of vortex dipoles, fermions, and wave pulses to observe the $\\Gamma$-shell freeze in real-time.
 * **clockfield\_lensing.html**: Demonstrates the holographic gravitational lensing effect.
 As $\\Gamma$ approaches 0, the local speed of the waves ($c\_{eff}$) drops, causing external waves to refract around the frozen cores.
-* **phiworld2.py**: Emergent particle simulator (Tkinter GUI).
+* **phiworld2.py**: (initial, particles close to each other slow down idea 25 feb) Emergent particle simulator (Tkinter GUI).
 Allows live manipulation of the phase-fluid parameters to watch Kibble-Zurek shattering and quarantine formation.
 * **collapse\_vortex\_test.py**: A dedicated CPU benchmark proving the runaway phase transition.
 Tests the threshold ($\\Xi$) where wave repulsion gives way to irreversible time-freezing (gravitational collapse).

 ## **The Honest Ledger**